solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

    > **Note**: The first time you run a notebook in a Spark pool, Synapse creates a new session.
 This can take approximately 3 minutes.

 5. As you can see, the output of the dataframe is displayed with 10 rows.
-To  display 100 rows with the header replace the last line of code with the following:
+To  display 100 rows with the header, replace the last line of code with the following:

    ```python
    display(df.limit(100))
    ```

-6. Rerun the notebook again to see the result.
+6. Re-run the notebook again to see the result.

    ![Improve dataset formatting in Spark notebook](./media/ex01-spark-notebookrun-04.png "Execute notebook")